FallenDeity/discord.py-masterclass/docs/markdown-and-ansi.md

 ## Conclusion

-In this tutorial, we learned how to use markdown and ansi highlighting in discord.py.
-We also learned how to use the `AnsiBuilder` class to create custom ansi blocks.
+In this tutorial, we learned how to use markdown and ANSI highlighting in discord.py.
+We also learned how to use the `AnsiBuilder` class to create custom ANSI blocks.
-Discord allows you to use markdown and ansi highlighting in embeds and messages.
+Discord allows you to use markdown and ANSI highlighting in embeds and messages.
 You can leverage this to make your bot's messages more readable and attractive.